 Organic Kava

-The term “organic farming” was coined by Lord Northbourne in his book, Look to the Land, which was published 1940.
-Through his conception of “the farm as organism,” he presented a holistic, ecologically-balanced approach to farming.
-Applicable terminology aside, organic agriculture is the oldest form of agriculture on earth.
+The concept of organic kava aligns with the principles of organic farming, a term coined by Lord Northbourne in his 1940 book, Look to the Land.
+Through his idea of ‘the farm as organism,’ he introduced a holistic, ecologically-balanced approach to agriculture.
+Applicable terminology aside, organic agriculture is the oldest form of farming on earth.
 Farming without the use of petroleum-based chemicals such as fertilizers and pesticides was the only option available to farmers prior to World War II.

 The post-war world brought with it technologies that were very useful for agricultural production.
 For example, ammonium nitrate used for munitions during WW II evolved into ammonium nitrate fertilizer.
 Organophosphate nerve gas production led to the development of powerful insecticides.
 These advances since WWII have resulted in significant economic benefits for both the agricultural industry and the consumer.
 However, these “improvements” also brought with them great detriment to both the environment and society as a whole.